Anton Blank says the research will help teachers identify and address biases towards Māori and Pasifika students.

 Systemic approach

-A University of Auckland project also identifies disadvantage and bias at schools, in which it aims to use virtual reality to immerse teachers in the experience of Māori students.
+A University of Auckland project also identifies disadvantages and bias in schools.
+It aims to use virtual reality to immerse teachers in the experience of Māori students.

-Additionally, a 2017 Treasury-commissioned paper identified “negative cognitive bias” resulting in teachers judging more harshly Māori and Pacific achievement than that of other groups.
+Additionally, a 2017 Treasury-commissioned paper identifies “negative cognitive bias”, resulting in teachers judging Māori and Pacific achievements more harshly than other groups.

 “We see the same patterns in health and justice, for example,” Blank says.